Review of Established Sealed Award Courses (Higher Education) Procedure

 Responsibilities

-• Provost, as the Approval Authority, is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+• Pro Vice-Chancellor (Learning and Teaching), as the Approval Authority, is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-• Associate Deputy Vice-Chancellor (Academic Quality and Accreditation), as Document Owner, is responsible for maintaining the content of this procedure.
+• Deputy Pro Vice-Chancellor (Learning and Teaching), as Document Owner, is responsible for maintaining the content of this procedure.

 Promulgation